Informatics Student Tips

 Princes Street Gardens

-Another picturesque spot is the Princes Street Gardens which is just below Princes Street and overlooked by Edinburgh Castle.
+Another picturesque spot is Princes Street Gardens which is just below Princes Street and overlooked by Edinburgh Castle.
 It’s a delightful park to walk through for an afternoon stroll with neat flower beds and a large fountain below the castle which is especially aesthetically pleasing.
 There’s also plenty of benches to sit and embrace the surroundings, along with grassy areas making it the perfect picnic spot.

 Victoria Street

 Victoria Street is one of Edinburgh’s most eye-catching streets with boldly coloured old-fashioned buildings making it an incredibly photogenic spot.
-Here you’ll find a range of shops from little boutiques to even a Harry Potter shop – which is only natural since allegedly, JK Rowling’s inspiration for Diagon Alley came from this street!
+Here you’ll find a range of shops from little boutiques to even a Harry Potter shop – which is only natural since allegedly, J. K. Rowling’s inspiration for Diagon Alley came from this street!

-Arthurs Seat & Holyrood Park
+Arthur’s Seat & Holyrood Park

-Finally, Arthur’s Seat, an extinct ancient volcano from which you can see spectacular views of the city.
+Finally, Arthur’s Seat – an extinct ancient volcano from which you can see spectacular views of the city.
 The hike isn’t too bad either, taking around 45 minutes to an hour but is definitely worth the effort for the 360-degree view of Edinburgh from the top.
-You can take a variety of paths to walk up with varying difficulties but be prepared for a mixture of rocky and uneven paths.
-I would highly suggest you wear a sturdy pair of shoes and also bring a jacket as it can be quite windy at the top!
-I’d definitely recommend going at sunrise or sunset as the view then is breath-taking.
-Aside from getting to the peak, just jogging around the Holyrood Park is also always refreshing as you pass by the lakes, Arthurs Seat and Salisbury Crags, taking in the natural beauty of Edinburgh.
+You can take a variety of paths to walk up with varying difficulties, so here are my top tips before you visit:

-There are many more notable locations including the Water of Leith, Dean Village, Botanic Gardens but also smaller spots such as little alleyways and dainty cafes which you’ll pass by as you wander around Edinburgh.
-On the whole, it’s a beautifully rich city to walk around and there are also lots of cafes and eateries nearby to all of these locations if you want to stop for some food!
-If you want to travel a little further from the city centre, you can find Portobello beach to the north and Blackford hills to the south – another great hiking spot with panoramic views.
+There are many more notable places worth visiting including the Water of Leith walkway, the Royal Botanic Garden Edinburgh and the Dean Village, in addition to smaller spots such as little alleyways and mysterious closes which you’ll pass by as you wander around Edinburgh.
+If you choose to travel a bit further from the city centre, you can find Portobello Beach to the north, Blackford Hill to the south and more.

 Share